reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 For more information, see the docs for [`use`](/reference/react/use).

-### React Server Components (RSC) {/*new-feature-server-components*/}
+### React Server Components {/*react-server-components*/}

+### Server Components {/*server-components*/}

 Server Components are a new option that allows rendering components ahead of time, before bundling, in an environment separate from your application (the "server").
 They can run once at build time, or can be run for each request to a web server.

 Today we're releasing React Server Components as semver stable in React 19.
-This means libraries that ship Server Components and Server Actions can target React 19 as a peer dependency for use in frameworks that support the [Full-stack React Architecture](/learn/start-a-new-react-project#which-features-make-up-the-react-teams-full-stack-architecture-vision).
+TODO: re-write This means libraries that ship Server Components and Server Actions can target React 19 as a peer dependency for use in frameworks that support the [Full-stack React Architecture](/learn/start-a-new-react-project#which-features-make-up-the-react-teams-full-stack-architecture-vision).

-For more, see the docs for [React Server Components](/reference/full-stack/server-components).
+For more, see the docs for [React Server Components](/reference/rsc/server-components).

 <DeepDive>

 #### How do I use Server Components? {/*how-do-i-use-server-components*/}

-We first announced React Server Components (RSC) in a [demo in December 2020](https://legacy.reactjs.org/blog/2020/12/21/data-fetching-with-react-server-components.html).
+We first announced React Server Components in a [demo in December 2020](https://legacy.reactjs.org/blog/2020/12/21/data-fetching-with-react-server-components.html).
 In 2022, we merged the [RFC for React Server Components](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md) and the [RFC for React Server Module Conventions](https://github.com/reactjs/rfcs/blob/main/text/0227-server-module-conventions.md) and partnered with Next.js for the first implementation in the Next.js 13 App Router beta.
 We worked with the Next.js team to implement Server Components via the stable Canary channel, and Server Components shipped as the default in Next.js 14.

 We will continue working with bundlers and framework authors to expand support for React Server Components.